patchlevel/event-sourcing/docs/aggregate.md

     }
 }
 ```

+> :warning: The aggregate is not yet finished and has only been built to the point that you can instantiate the object.

 We use a so-called named constructor here to create an object of the AggregateRoot.
 The constructor itself is protected and cannot be called from outside.